electricbookworks/electric-book-workflow/book-one/0-2-copyright.md

 ---
 title: Copyright
-layout: frontmatter
+layout: copyright
 ---

 ![Publisher logo][logo]{:.copyright-logo}

-The title of this book: The subtitle of this book
+*The title of this book: The subtitle of this book*

 Text © A. N. Author